On the Z_p-ranks of tamely ramified Iwasawa modules: Abstract

 \section{Abstract}

-{ \textbf{Abstract.} For a prime number $p$, we denote by $k_{\infty}$ the cyclotomic $\mathbb Z_p$-extension of a number field $k$.
-For a finite set $S$ of prime numbers, we consider the $S$-ramified Iwasawa module which is the Galois group of the maximal abelian pro-$p$-extension of $k_{\infty}$ unramified outside $S$.
-This paper treats the case where $S$ does not contain $p$ and $k$ is the rational number field or an imaginary quadratic field.
-In this case, we prove the explicit formulae for the free ranks of the $S$-ramified Iwasawa modules as abelian pro-$p$ groups, by using Brumer's $p$-adic version of Baker's theorem on the linear independence of logarithms of algebraic numbers. }
+{ \textbf{Abstract.} For a finite set $S$ of prime numbers, we consider the $S$-ramified Iwasawa module which is the Galois group of the maximal abelian pro-$p$-extension unramified outside $S$ over the cyclotomic $\mathbb Z_p$-extension of a number field $k$.
+In the case where $S$ does not contain $p$ and $k$ is the rational number field or an imaginary quadratic field, we give the explicit formulae of the $\mathbb Z_p$-ranks of the $S$-ramified Iwasawa modules by using Brumer's $p$-adic version of Baker's theorem on the linear independence of logarithms of algebraic numbers. }

 }